macorisd/TALOS/src/talos_ros2/README.md

 ## 5. Run Voxeland and Play a ScanNet ROS Bag

-Create and execute a bash script that contains the following commands:
+Create and execute a bash script that contains the following commands.
+Please adapt the paths if necessary:

 ```bash
 cd ~/ros2_ws